 V3.
 How does an artist and producer feel when he sees his song being released on a legendary label like Size Records?
 Do you feel that “you’ve made it” or does this success bring more pressure upon your upcoming songs?

-SW: I feel really happy and it’s great to be on Size again as it’s such a legendary label and the team there are always pushing things forwards.
+Sonny Wharton: I feel really happy and it’s great to be on Size again as it’s such a legendary label and the team there are always pushing things forwards.
 I don’t really feel more pressure as such, only from myself as a producer to try and bring out the best I can for that moment in time.
 I’ll never forget when we first released ‘Brass!’ on Size back in 2009 as it definitely stepped things up another level for me.
-Since then I kind of found a second home with their ‘X’ imprint and that worked great for me musically until I made this track and Steve decided to release ‘Vice’ on Size.
+Since then I kind of found a second home with their ‘X’ imprint.
+That worked great for me musically until I made this track and Steve decided to release ‘Vice’ on Size.

 V4.
 You have played sets across Europe, America and Asia.
 Can the whole touring thing get tiresome for an artist after several years?

-SW: I guess for some people perhaps but it’s always been my dream so its something I will never tire of.
-Sure the actual travelling can be physically tiring but the shows and the music always keeps me going and drive me forwards to do more.
+Sonny Wharton: I guess for some people perhaps but it’s always been my dream.
+So its something I will never tire of.
+Sure the actual travelling can be physically tiring.
+However, the shows and the music always keeps me going and drive me forwards to do more.
 I really enjoy it and feel super lucky to have been able to see so much of the world!

 V5.
 Do you prefer working hard on the studio or playing across various cities and countries during a heavy schedule?

-SW: First and foremost I’m a DJ and that’s what got me into this so I guess that’s always gonna be my first love.
+Sonny Wharton: First and foremost I’m a DJ.
+That’s what got me into this.
+So I guess that’s always gonna be my first love.
 Over the years as a producer I’ve certainly developed a taste for that side of things a lot more too so it offers a nice balance sometimes I guess.

 V6.
 What can you reveal to us regarding upcoming releases or collaborations with other artists?

-SW: Following ‘Vice’ I’ve a new release called ‘Reload’ on my own label Whartone (June 30th) which I’m really excited about as its something I’ve managed to keep quiet for ages now.
+Sonny Wharton: Following ‘Vice’ I’ve a new release called ‘Reload’ on my own label Whartone (June 30th).
+I’m really excited about it, as its something I’ve managed to keep quiet for ages now.
 I can’t wait for people to hear this one!

 V7.
 Aside from recording and touring, is there anything else you would like to do at this moment of your life, but you couldn’t invest enough time because of your way of life as an artist?
 Or maybe something you would like to spend simply more time on.

-SW: There’s really nothing I feel I’m missing out on or need to spend more time on as I always try to balance everything as much as possible between my work and home life.
+Sonny Wharton: There’s really nothing I feel I’m missing out on or need to spend more time on.
+I always try to balance everything as much as possible between my work and home life.
 I feel quite at peace with everything to be honest!